 The Obama administration, not the Trump administration, built the cages that hold many immigrant children at the U.S.-Mexico border.

-As the well-being of immigrant children in U.S. detention remained a focal point of controversy in early summer 2019, so did the Trump administration’s attempts to deflect blame to its predecessor amid accusations of neglect and mistreatment.
+As the well-being of immigrant children in U.S. detention remained a focal point of controversy surrounding the Trump administration in early summer 2019, so did attempts to deflect blame to Trump’s predecessor amid accusations of neglect and mistreatment.

-One year later, amid an ongoing national crisis of conscience over immigrant children incarcerated in detention facilities at the U.S.-Mexico border, Trump again attempted to pin the blame on his predecessor.
-During a contentious interview with Spanish-language network Telemundo, Trump falsely stated that he reunited families after they were separated by the Obama administration (thousands of children were taken from their parents under the Trump administration’s 2018 zero-tolerance policy).
+One year later, amid an ongoing national crisis of conscience over immigrant children incarcerated in detention facilities at the U.S.-Mexico border, President Trump again attempted to pin the blame on his predecessor.
+During a contentious interview with Spanish-language network Telemundo, Trump wrongly stated that he had reunited families after they were separated by the Obama administration.
+(In fact, thousands of children were taken from their parents under the Trump administration’s 2018 zero-tolerance policy.)

-That portion of Trump’s commentary is true.
-Images of children behind chain-link fencing were widely seen at a site in McAllen, Texas, that had been converted from a warehouse to an immigrant-detention facility in 2014.
-Social media users who defended Trump’s immigration policies also shared a 2014 image of Obama’s Homeland Security Secretary Jeh Johnson touring a facility in Nogales, Arizona, in 2014, in which the fencing could be seen surrounding migrants there, too.
-That image was taken during a spike in the number of unaccompanied children fleeing violence in Central American countries.
+That portion of Trump’s commentary was true.
+Pictures of children behind chain-link fencing were captured at a site in McAllen, Texas, that had been converted from a warehouse to an immigrant-detention facility in 2014.
+Social media users who defended Trump’s immigration policies also shared a 2014 photograph of Obama’s Homeland Security Secretary, Jeh Johnson, touring a facility in Nogales, Arizona, in 2014, in which the fencing could be seen surrounding migrants there as well.
+That picture was taken during a spike in the number of unaccompanied children fleeing violence in Central American countries.

 Very clearly, chain link, barriers, partitions, fences, cages, whatever you want to call them, were not invented on January 20, 2017, OK.
 And what’s interesting is Tom Homan made that statement — and under normal circumstances to fact check that, I would have called Tom Homan, who was the director of ICE ERO [Immigration and Customs Enforcement, Enforcement and Removal Operations] while I was secretary, and say, ‘Hey Tom, did you guys use these things for ICE facilities?

-During the Aspen interview, Johnson said that the detention was supposed to be temporary, and that under the law, children in the facilities were only supposed to be there for 72 hours before being transferred to the care of the Department of Health and Human Services (HHS).
+During the Aspen interview, Johnson said that use of the “cage” detention housing method was supposed to be temporary, and that under the law, children were only supposed to be kept in those facilities for 72 hours before being transferred to the care of the Department of Health and Human Services (HHS).
 “But during that 72-hour period, when you have something that is a multiple, like four times, of what you’re accustomed to in the existing infrastructure, you’ve got to find places quickly to put kids.
 You can’t just dump 7-year-old kids on the streets of McAllen or El Paso.”